-A: Yes, as spelled out in detail on pages B16 of the Policies Manual.
-Regular class attendance and preparation are deemed essential to a satisfactory understanding of a course of study.
-A student who is absent from more than 20% of the class hours in any given course will be automatically disqualified from further attendance at that course and the student will be ineligible to take the final examination.
-A student may petition the Assistant Dean for Student Relations (as provided for in the Policies Manual) for a waiver of the automatic disqualification based upon: (1) a showing of good cause for the absences and (2) adequate assurance of no future absences.
+A: Regular class attendance and preparation are deemed essential to a satisfactory understanding of a course of study.
+Students are required to attend every class meeting, and instructors are required to take attendance.
+Unexcused absences may result in grade penalties.
+A student who is absent from more than 20% of the class hours in any given course may be disqualified from further attendance at that course, and the student may be ineligible to take the final examination.
+Instructors shall notify the Assistant Dean for Student Relations when a student has had started to have a number of absences that could result in disqualification under this rule.
+A student may petition the Assistant Dean for Student Relations for a waiver of the disqualification based upon a showing of good cause for the absences and an assurance of no future absences.

 Q: Is there someone in Student Relations I can meet with for academic counseling?

-A: Yes, Nidhi Parikh, the Assistant Dean for Student and Alumni Relations. or Camille Heenan, Director of Student and Alumni Relations.
+A: Yes, Radha Pathak, the Associate Dean for Student and Alumni Engagement, or Camille Heenan, Director of Student and Alumni Relations.